umd-fire-coml/2021-Speaker-Recognition/README.md

 ### Citations and References
 ---
-[1] Amidi , A., &amp; Amidi, S. (n.d.).
-A detailed example of how to use data generators with Keras.
-A detailed example of data generators with Keras.
-Retrieved December 7, 2021, from [https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly.](https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly)
+[1] A. Amidi and S. Amidi, “A detailed example of how to use data generators with Keras,” A detailed example of data generators with Keras.
+[Online].
+Available: [https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly.](https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly).
+[Accessed: 07-Dec-2021].